Villa La Mauresque: History

 Around 1900, the former missionary and chaplain to Leopold II, King of the Belgians, Félix Charmettant (1844–1921), purchased a parcel of land (4 ha) on the newly subdivided peninsula of cap Ferrat.
 Here he had a villa constructed in the Moorish style by an unknown architect.

 In 1927, the author Somerset Maugham purchased the property and commissioned Henri Delmotte, Marcel Guilgot, and the young American architect Barry Dierks to eliminate the villa's original neo-oriental elements, to classicize the façades and patio, and to modernize the layout by creating a staircase.
 Villa La Mauresque became Maugham's main residence until his death in 1965.

 Becoming a near-obligatory stop for the literary and Riviera society, La Mauresque, from the point of Maugham's acquisition, received most of the celebrities who visited the Riviera: Winston Churchill, the Duke and Duchess of Windsor, Lord Beaverbrook and the Aga Khan mingled with such literary figures as T. S. Eliot, H. G. Wells, Rudyard Kipling, Ian Fleming, Noël Coward and even Virginia Woolf.

 Maugham and his partner Gerald Haxton lived together at the Villa.
 Haxton was followed by other partners after Haxton's death in 1944.
-Maugham's last partner, Allan Searle, inherited Maugham's estate and the villa.
+Maugham's last partner, Alan Searle, inherited Maugham's estate and the villa.

 In 1967, the villa was purchased by an American, Lynn Wyatt, a prominent figure in international society.
 The façades and the interior layout were modified – while retaining the classic style – at this time by the French architect Marcel Guilgot.

 In 2005, through the Nice registered LM Holdings co-owners David Brown and Robert Shelter-Jones who purchased the Villa La Mauresque and later "ceded friendship" of the property to Firtash, Dmitry Firtash became the owner of Villa La Mauresque for 50 million euros.
 LM Holdings secured a loan from Austrian bank Raiffeisen Bankengruppe and a $25 million loan in 2005 from Transolve Ltd, which is registered in several places, and another $25 million loan in 2006 from Mersiford Ltd, which is registered in the British Virgin Islands.
 Then, the Irish firm Moraga Ltd claimed the debt by acquiring the shares of LM Holding with approval from Firtash and his Ukrainian mother Maria Grigorovna Firtash (Марія Григорівна Фі́рташ).